-Proportion of male/female students and teachers at Hiroshima University
+Proportion of male/female students, teachers and directors at Hiroshima University

 Let's take a look at the current status of Hiroshima University.
-The percentage of female students in Hiroshima University is 37.2%.
-On the other hand, the percentage of female teachers is 21.8%, which tells us that Hiroshima University has achieved the goal of "increasing the percentage of female teachers to 20%" set in its Third Mid-term Plan (FY2016-2021).
+As of May 1, 2024, The percentage of female students in Hiroshima University is 37.8%.
+On the other hand, the percentage of female teachers is 19.5%, which tells us that Hiroshima University is steadily increasing toward the goal of "increasing the percentage of female teachers to 21%" set in its Hiroshima University Action Plan Based on the Act on the Promotion of Female Participation and Career Advancement in the Workplace (Second Phase) (FY2022-2025).
 Comparing to the female students' figure, the female teachers' is still low.
+Meanwhile, six women have been appointed to the university executive (president, executive vice presidents, and vice presidents) to value diversity in decision-making.

-Student Numbers and Percentage by Gender (May 2022)
+Student Numbers and Percentage by Gender (May 2024)

 Numbers

-Female Male Total
+Female Male Total Undergraduate

-Undergraduate 4,053 6,550 10,603 Graduate Scl
+Undergraduate 4,155 6,490 10,645 Graduate School Master Course

-Graduate School Master Course 847 1,683 2,530 Graduate Scho
+Graduate School Master Course 856 1,722 2,578

-Graduate School Doctoral Course 658 1,157 1,815
+Graduate School Doctoral Course 726 1,209 1,935 Graduate School Doctoral Course

-Others 54 75 129
+Others 48 84 132 Others

-Total 5,612 9,465 15,077
+Total 5,785 9,505 15,290 Total